Qiskit/qiskit-addon-pna/README.md

 Like TEM, PNA implements the inverse noise channel in a classical processing step.
 While TEM uses tensor networks to describe and apply the noise-mitigating map to a set of informationally complete measurements, PNA uses Pauli propagation to propagate the observable through the inverse noise channel.
-This results in a new observable that when measured against the noisy state, mitigates the learned noise.
+This results in a new observable that, when measured against the noisy state, mitigates the learned noise.

 ![PNA picture](docs/images/pna_overview.png)